arian2528/d-log-books-mvp/.github/core-business-implementation.md

             6. Update the `total_hours` and `total_cycles` on the `Aircraft` and component records.
             7. Commit the transaction.
             8. Return a success response.

+-   **Testing**:
+    -   **Unit Test**: Write a unit test for the service method containing the business logic.
+Mock the database repository to test the calculation and transaction logic in isolation.
+    -   **Integration Test**: Write an integration test for the `POST /log-entries/:id/sign` endpoint using Supertest.
+Use a test database to verify that the endpoint correctly authenticates the user, validates the payload, and updates the database records as expected.

 -   **Database Schema**:
     -   The `log_entries` table will need a `signed_at` timestamp and a `signed_by_user_id` foreign key.